-Similar Claims – Do you know if other claimants are making similar claim?
+Similar Claims – Do you know if other claimants are making a similar claim?
 Self-explanatory

-Claim Outcome – What you want if your claim is successful?
-Most people will say compensation only but it is worth asking for recommendations and in some cases there can be tactical reasons to ask for old job back or another job with the same employer
+Claim Outcome – What do you want if your claim is successful?
+Most people will say compensation only but if you have been dismissed there can be tactical reasons to ask for your old job back or another job with the same employer

 What compensation or other outcome are you seeking – just write ‘damages’ (this is standard and it gets assessed much later)